 Wilderness Records: shop and cafe, 9 Egerton Crescent, Withington, Manchester, M20 4PN - Visit now

 For the musically inclined people in your life, check out Wilderness Records.
 Their cross genre collection of heavy hitting vinyl, is sure to help you find the record your loved one needs in their collection.
 It’s also a great place to take a coffee break if you’ve got a full day of present hunting ahead.

 Vinyl Exchange, 18 Oldham Street, Manchester, Greater Manchester, M1 1JN - Visit now

 Any music geeks on your gift list?
 Satisfy even the most obscure taste for vintage vinyl and rare CDs in one fell swoop at Manchester’s legendary Vinyl Exchange.
-And if you’re strapped for cash this year, the store’s buy-or-trade service may come in handy.
+With collectors items sat side by side with second hand steals.

 Chorlton Bookshop, 506 Wilbraham Road, Manchester, M21 9AW - Visit now